kevinrenskers/mixedcase.nl/content/articles/2010-11-07-new-website-what-again.md

 # A new website!
 What, again?
+- tags: mixedCase

+---

 It's been 13 months since the first version of [Bolhoed.net](http://www.bolhoed.net) went online, complete with a blog.
 Only 9 months since the [brand new design](http://www.mixedcase.nl/articles/2010/02/19/brand-new-design-comments-reenabled/).
 And now not only got the site yet another design, it even got a new domain name.

 ## The problem

 While I like the iPad layout of Bolhoed.net, it wasn't particularly great for reading articles on.
 The domain name is also not very international.

 ## Solution